vipulnaik/diet-exercise-health/profile-information/physical-exercise/hand-gripper-exercises-with-history.md

 I did not attempt the left hand on that date.
 2025-12-29 was the first date I attempted both hands, and after that I decided to add this exercise to the protocol.

+### Update on 2026-01-10 regarding feat achieved on 2026-01-07

+On Wednesday 2026-01-07, for the first time, I was able to fully closed the 200 lb hand gripper with my right hand.
+I kept it closed for 3 seconds.
+It was just barely closed and the ends were not being tightly pressed against each other.
+Previously, I had only gotten as far as about 5/6 of the way from parallel to fully closed.

+I paused hand gripper exercises the next day for a COVID vaccine scheduled for Saturday 2026-01-10.
+After I resume hand gripper exercises, there will likely be a brief reconditioning period where I get back to the level I was at before the pause.
+After that, I will get more clarity on how consistently I can fully close the 200 lb hand gripper.
+My expectation (as of Saturday 2026-01-10) is that it will take about 2 to 3 months to get to fully closing the 200 lb hand gripper.

+I am not making any edits to the protocol as part of this update.
+My plan is to edit the protocol in a few months once I show a pattern of consistently closing the 200 lb hand gripper with my right hand.